 - To pre-register new students for fall semester courses students who attend June Orientation leave with their fall schedule in hand; students who are unable to attend June Orientation will be registered by telephone upon the conclusion of the final June Orientation session.

 - To determine advance placement credit, transfer credit and foreign language enrollment levels.
-Language and Math placement exams will be administered.
+Language placement exams will be administered.